Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/MakeAControllerOnlyLayout.md

 1. Download the layout and Select it.

 Notes:
 * Gamepad still has some problems - you can't start sprinting if you are not moving in perfect line.
 You need to hold left stick perfectly up, to activate sprint.
+To correct go in MCM - True Directional movement - miscellaneous - Disable "Override Controller Deadzone"
-* Immersive horses - Switch tabs in inventory is behaving oddly.
+* Immersive horses - Switch tabs in inventory is behaving oddly. press [select] x2 quickly to swap inventory.